-- 1. Go to Configuration → Event → Smart Event . - 2.
+- 1. Go to Configuration \rightarrow Event \rightarrow Smart Event. - 2.
 Configure the event detection and select the channels to trigger the recording when an event occurs.
-Refer to Event for details. - 3.
-Go to Configuration → Record → Parameter.

-- 4. Set the continuous main stream/sub-stream recording parameters for the camera.
+- 3. Go to Configuration \rightarrow Record \rightarrow Parameter. - 4.
+Set the continuous main stream/sub-stream recording parameters for the camera.
 Refer to Configure Recording Parameter for details. - 5.
-Go to Configuration → Record → Schedule. - 6.
+Go to Configuration \rightarrow Record \rightarrow Schedule. - 6.
 Select recording type as Event.
 Refer to Edit Schedule for details.